auth0/docs/articles/lock-vs-auth0js.md

 * Accommodates internationalization;
 * Provides instant password policy checking during sign up.

 While you cannot change Lock's behavior, you may [configure basic options](https://auth0.com/docs/libraries/lock/customization) regarding Lock and its usage on your app.
-You may [customize its appearance](https://auth0.com/docs/libraries/lock/ui-customization).
+You may also [customize its appearance](https://auth0.com/docs/libraries/lock/ui-customization).

 ### When to Use Lock

 You should consider using Lock for your app(s) if:

 * You are okay with adopting the structure, look, and feel of Lock;
-* You would like a quick solution with low turn-around time;
+* You would like a quick solution with low turn-around time in terms of implementation;
-* Your business process includes many of the user cases that Lock provides out of the box: Enterprise logins, database with password policies, signup and password reset, authentication using social providers, and using avatars;
+* Your business process includes many of the use cases that Lock provides out of the box: Enterprise logins, database with password policies, signup and password reset, authentication using social providers, and the usage of avatars;
 * You want a login box that can be consistently reused in multiple areas.

 ## Custom User Interfaces